pypa/pip/docs/html/user_guide.rst

 incompatible or inconsistent requirements combinations, now's a good time to fix the underlying problem in the packages, because pip will be stricter from here on out.

+This also means that, when you run a ``pip install`` command, pip only considers the packages you are installing in that command, and may break already-installed packages.
+It will not guarantee that your environment will be consistent all the time.
+If you ``pip install x`` and then ``pip install y``, it's possible that the version of ``y`` you get will be different than it would be if you had run ``pip install x y`` in a single command.

 We are also changing our support for :ref:`Constraints Files` :